paganel/chwm-sa/README.md

+## chunkwm scripting addition

+**NOTE**: chunkwm-sa has been integrated into [chunkwm](https://github.com/koekeishiya/chunkwm).
+Check the [official docs](https://koekeishiya.github.io/chunkwm/docs/sa.html) for information about this scripting addition and its integration with chunkwm, as well as further instructions on how to install chunkwm-sa.

 ## Description

-**WARNING**: Use at your own discretion.
+**DISCLAIMER**: Use at your own discretion.
 I take no responsibility if anything should happen to your machine while testing or otherwise trying to install this extension.

 I have confirmed this to be working on my machine running MacOS El Capitan (10.11.6), Sierra (10.12.6) and High Sierra (10.13.0) with the below instructions.